 According to Georgia Peace Officer Standards and Training (POST) records, Azar resigned in lieu of termination from the Douglas County Sheriff’s Office, where he had worked as a jailer for about six months, in 2005.
-No further information on the incident was provided, and the sheriff’s office told The Atlanta Journal-Constitution more detail on the resignation would be available next week.
+His resignation letter, provided by the sheriff’s office, did not include any further information on what prompted his resignation.

 Afterward, Azar worked for East Point police for about seven years and Kennesaw State University police for about a year and half before being hired by Chamblee police in 2017, POST records show.

 In April 2019, Azar responded to a traffic incident involving a woman and an undercover Sandy Springs police narcotics officer, according to Azar’s lawsuit.
 Azar said it’s department policy to turn off body cameras when interacting with undercover officers.